Wavelet Analysis of the Besov Regularity of L\'evy White Noises: Introduction and Main Results

-Theorem \ref{maintheo:regdecaylimit} provides the full answer to the non-Gaussian scenario with $0<p\leq 2$ when $\indlocinf=\indlocsup$.
-This covers the case for most of the L\'evy white noises used in practice, including symmetric-$\alpha$-stable or symmetric-gamma.
-For $p>2$, we have full results for even integers.
-Note that the smoothness is $\tau_p(w) = d / p - d$ in this case (because $\indlocsup \leq 2$).
-In Section \ref{sec:general}, we refine Theorem \ref{maintheo:regdecaylimit} by showing that the relation $ \reg_p(w) \leq \frac{d}{\max(p,\indlocinf)} -d$ and $\rate_p(w) = - \frac{d}{\min(p,\indmom)}$ are valid for any $p>0$.
-We conjecture that \eqref{eq:LNtaurho} is actually true without restriction on $p$.
+We discuss the remaining cases---the local smoothness for $\indlocinf < \indlocsup$ and the asymptotic growth rate for $p>2, p\notin 2 \N$---in Section \ref{sec:conclusiveremarks}.
 Two direct consequences are the identification of the Sobolev ($p=2$) and H\"older-Zigmund ($p= \infty$) regularity of L\'evy white noises.